Since COVID-19 started, I’ve learned to embrace spending long weekends in Singapore instead of being in a different part of the world.

 These breaks now feel more intentional, allowing me to rest up without feeling the urge to fill it with activities.

-That being said, I still miss the days of drafting Google docs, creating jam-packed itineraries, finding the most value-for-money travel insurance, and setting countdown timers for my next adventure.
+That being said, I still miss the days of drafting Google docs, creating jam-packed itineraries, finding the best travel insurance in Singapore, and setting countdown timers for my next adventure.

 With the Singapore-Hong Kong Air Travel Bubble playing with our hearts…

 It felt like music to my ears when the Government announced recently that air travel might be possible from early September onwards.